 "With more timely and detailed information about the technical state of the hydropower plants, we can operate with shorter timeframes in maintenance planning while ensuring that we avoid mistakes," says Camilla Feurst, senior specialist risk management in Statkraft.

 This is where digitalisation comes into play.

-In 2017, Statkraft launched a pilot project to investigate whether advanced data analyses, algorithms and machine learning could provide new insights into the state of the power plants and be useful tools for maintenance teams.
+In 2017, Statkraft launched a pilot project at Kvilldal hydropower plant to investigate whether advanced data analyses, algorithms and machine learning could provide new insights into the state of the power plants and be useful tools for maintenance teams.